open-kitchen/open-kitchen/simulation/OFTA_simulation.md

 # Human Friendly Simulation

-You can using the following command to launch a human friendly simulation with a RESTful API interface at `http://127 .0.0.1:8000/docs`,
+You can use the following command to launch a human friendly simulation with a RESTful API interface at `http://127 .0.0.1:8000/docs`,
 ```bash
 python sim_api.py --wok-num <number_of_simulated_wok>
 ```

-You can also using the following command to bring up the API interface without specify the wok quantity.
+You can use the following command to bring up the API interface without specify the wok quantity.
 In this case , the number of simulated wok will set to default value 2.
 ```bash
 python sim_api.py